aldesantis/alessandro.codes/src/content/Literature notes/Articles/Fast Fashion Is Leaning Into Resale, but It May Do Little to Reduce Emissions, New Study Says.md

 ---
+title: |
-title: Fast Fashion Is Leaning Into Resale, but It May Do Little to Reduce Emissions, New Study Says
+  Fast Fashion Is Leaning Into Resale, but It May Do Little to Reduce Emissions, New Study Says
+full_title: |
-full_title: Fast Fashion Is Leaning Into Resale, but It May Do Little to Reduce Emissions, New Study Says
+  Fast Fashion Is Leaning Into Resale, but It May Do Little to Reduce Emissions, New Study Says
+author: |
-author: Gabrielle Fonrouge
+  Gabrielle Fonrouge
 url: https://www.cnbc.com/2023/09/26/fast-fashion-resale-programs-do-little-to-reduce-emissions-study-says.html
 category: articles
 image_url: https://image.cnbcfm.com/api/v1/image/107245992-1684938577275-gettyimages-1241972469-AFP_32ET4WP.jpeg?v=1695733201&w=1920&h=1080
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2023-10-17 10:54:19.507931+00:00
 published_date: 2023-09-26
 summary: |
   Resale platforms at fast-fashion retailers may do little to reduce emissions and companies like H&M and Shein are better off investing in their supply chains.